 Tip: After using the talcum powder, you can make the spot look better by scuffing the finish or sealing it with varnish or oil-based polyurethane.

-3. Strip The Finish
+3. Strip the Finish and Re-apply it

 - A paintbrush

-- Chemical-based paint striper
+- Chemical-based paint stripper

 - A paint scraper